bkkaufman/utilities/readme.md

 python convert_heic_to_pdf.py
 ```

-The script will create `presentation.pdf` in the same folder.
+The script will create a searchable `presentation.pdf` in the same folder.

 ### Configuration

-You can adjust these constants at the top of the script to control output quality and file size:
+You can adjust these constants at the top of the script:

+**Image Quality Settings:**
 - **INPUT_FOLDER**: Folder containing HEIC files (default: current directory)
 - **OUTPUT_PDF**: Name of the output PDF file (default: "presentation.pdf")
 - **MAX_WIDTH**: Maximum image width in pixels (default: 1400)